susanklm/Coursera-IBM-Data-Science-Specialization/README.md

 # IBM-Data-Science-Specialization
-This repository contains selected exercises and assignments for IBM Data Science Specialization from Coursera.
+This repository contains selected exercises and assignments from Coursera's IBM Data Science Specialization.

 ## Assingments:
 * Analysis of House Sales in King Count USA